Campus-wide Teaching Assistant Awards: Nomination Guidelines for Departments

 - summary must include an explanation of the rating system or scale used in the evaluation

-- please summarize, do not include raw data
+- please summarize in a way that will be useful to the evaluation committee; do not include raw data

 - when possible, please include the ranking system of the nominee compared to other TAs teaching the same course